-Archaeology: Summer Dig 2018 on Isthmus
+Archaeology: Summer Digs During 2018 to 2020 on the Isthmus

 The portage on the narrow land bridge was used by ancient peoples to avoid the more dangerous wide waters of Eagle Lake, and access a safer route to the Eagle River, and further travel routes to the north in Ontario.